 Yes, students seeking accommodations must send the Accessibility Services Specialist their semester schedules each semester.
 This schedule indicates that the student wishes to receive accommodations again that semester and that Accessibility Services has the student’s permission to inform their professors of their accommodations.
 It is not done automatically.
 Semester schedules can be sent via , by fax (256-233-8143), or in person to Accessibility Services.
 Schedules should include the following information:

 - Delivery Mode: DL- Online, DL-Blended, Traditional (Lecture)

 Transfer students must go through the same processes as regular admitted students.
-It is recommended that you request your Disability Services records from your previous institution to be sent to Athens State University’s Disability Services.
-Please follow the steps for registering with our office outlined here.
+It is recommended that you request your Accessibility Services records from your previous institution to be sent to Athens State University’s Accessibility Services.
+Please follow the steps for registering with our office.